Stocks hover near record highs on rebound bets, oil rallies above $70

 A strong expansion in U.S. and European factory activity in May had lifted world shares to record highs on Tuesday.

-The broad Euro STOXX (.STOXX) gained 0.22% slightly below Tuesday's record high.
-British shares extended their rally with the FTSE 100 (.FTSE) up 0.36%, while Germany's DAX (.GDAXI) and the French CAC 40 (.FCHI) gained marginally.
+The broad Euro STOXX gained 0.22% slightly below Tuesday’s record high.
+British shares extended their rally with the FTSE 100 up 0.36%, while Germany’s DAX and the French CAC 40 gained marginally.

-The MSCI world equity index (.MIWD00000PUS), which tracks shares in 49 countries, was 0.1% lower.
-Futures pointed to a slight fall on Wall Street at the open .
+The MSCI world equity index, which tracks shares in 49 countries, was 0.1% lower.
+Futures pointed to a slight fall on Wall Street at the open.

 Crude oil prices rallied again after closing above $70 a barrel for the first time in two years, aided by investors wagering that the economic recovery would lift energy demand and that supply would fall behind.